-If it is successful, gene therapy provides a way to fix a problem at its source.
-Adding a corrected copy of the gene may help the affected cells, tissues and organs work properly.
-Gene therapy differs from traditional drug-based approaches, which may treat the problem, but which do not repair the underlying genetic flaw.
+Gene therapy could be a way to fix a genetic problem at its source.
+By adding a corrected copy of a defective gene, gene therapy promises to help diseased tissues and organs work properly.
+This approach is different from traditional drug-based approaches, which may treat symptoms but not the underlying genetic problems.

 Most commonly, gene therapy uses a vector, typically a virus, to deliver a gene to the cells where it's needed.
 Once it's inside, the cell's gene-reading machinery uses the information in the gene to build RNA and protein molecules.
 The proteins (or RNA) can then carry out their job in the cells.